yodalego99/image-processing/README.md

-Createa a MosaicTiles folder inside image-processing/ImageProcessingFinal/ with images the mosaic feature should use.
+Create a MosaicTiles folder inside image-processing/ImageProcessingFinal/ with images the mosaic feature should use.